digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

 .. image:: ../images/lifecycle_create_event.png
    :alt: The issuer creates a new ACME v2 instrument.
 They also create a distribution
          event by declaring a dividend on the ACME v1 instrument.

+Note that there is only one instrument (the v1) paying a dividend, so there will be one distribution event.

 Processing the event
 =====================